tharunc-NEU/tesla_supply_chain/README.md

 ```

 ### **Sentiment Analysis:**
-Using TextBlob, we extract the sentiment polarity of each article's description.
+Using TextBlob, I extracted the sentiment polarity of each article's description.
 The sentiment score is then used to predict demand: positive sentiment indicates high demand and negative sentiment indicates low demand.

 ```python
 def get_sentiment(text):